jhonny17/jhonny17/README.md

 # Hi there, I'm Jhonny 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for creating efficient and innovative solutions.
-Here are some of my projects and contributions to the open-source community.
+Here are some of my projects and contributions.

 ## 🚀 Skills and Technologies